Who are the High Hopes Scholars?

 What does being a mentor mean?

 Mentors are valuable resources to our scholars.
 They inspire and facilitate academic, career, and personal achievements.
 The developmental transitions faced by young adults in each of these areas are enriched by the experience, wisdom, and guidance of a mentor.
-They provide scholars with encouragement, information, support, advice, self-advocacy skills and are an important role model for meeting challenges.
+They provide scholars with encouragement, information, support, advice, and self-advocacy skills and are an important role model for meeting challenges.
 Mentors may also be able to provide valuable opportunities by helping students make contacts for academic and career success.

 What are the specific requirements of a mentor?